-With some consistence and reward-based training, your puppy will soon learn that games with people need to be gentle and tooth-free.
+With some consistency and reward-based training, your puppy will soon learn that games with people need to be gentle and tooth-free.

 Puppy jumping up

-Most puppies jump up as it is a natural canine greeting behaviour – and it is how they would naturally greet their mother and other dogs they know so they can get close to their faces for interactions.
+Most puppies jump up as it is a natural canine greeting behaviour.
 Puppies want our attention and up until now they only know one way to get it so you can’t blame them for doing what comes naturally.

-Teaching your puppy not to jump up is simple as you need to show them that you’ll respond and give them your attention when their paws are on the floor so there’s no need to jump.
+Teaching your puppy not to jump up is simple.
+You just need to show them that you’ll respond and give them your attention when their paws are on the floor so there’s no need to jump.

 Why do puppies chew?

-Chewing is a natural puppy behaviour that helps develop teeth and jaws – as well as keeps dogs content - and every puppy does it.
+Chewing is a natural puppy behaviour that helps develop their teeth and jaws.
 Owners shouldn’t try and stop their puppy chewing as all dogs need to do it but instead should make sure they give their puppy things to chew that are appropriate and safe.

 - Give your puppy lots of safe chew toys to give them an outlet for their need to gnaw.
-If you can redirect their chewing to these toys, they won’t focus so much on the items you do not want them to chew.
+If you can, redirect their chewing to these toys, they won’t focus so much on the items you do not want them to chew.
 For example, if they’re chewing your slipper, don’t try and take it away from them as it will turn into a brilliant tug toy, simply find one of your puppy’s chew toys, make it irresistible by playing with it and your puppy will lose interest in your slipper almost immediately.

 - Praise your puppy when you see them chewing a safe and appropriate toy.